Crypto taxes: should you switch from Sole Trader to Limited Company in the UK?

 What is a Limited Company?

 A limited company is a legal entity separate from its owners.
 This structure is common for businesses that generate more revenue or are seeking tax efficiencies.
+In crypto, it's more suitable for active traders and those with large portfolios because it has potential to lower your overall tax liability.

 Pros:

-• Corporation tax rates (typically 19%) can be lower than income tax.
+• Corporation tax rates (typically 19%) can be lower than income tax

-• Extensive expense deductions.
+• Extensive expense deductions

-• Greater flexibility in tax deferral and planning.
+• Greater flexibility in tax deferral and planning

-• Flexibility to pay yourself in dividends, which may be taxed at a lower rate.
+• Flexibility to pay yourself in dividends, which may be taxed at a lower rate

-• You are not personally responsible for the company's debts (limited liability).
+• You are not personally responsible for the company's debts (limited liability)

 • Easier to reinvest profits back into the business for growth.